bevyengine/rfcs/rfcs/45-stageless.md

 What convention would we have for labeling internal systems and system sets?

-- Would we have one enum for systems and another for system sets, or generally one enum for both?
+- Would a plugin have one enum type for systems and another for system sets, or generally one enum for both?
   - If one enum for both, how would we typically name it? e.g. `CoreLabel`, `CoreSystems`, etc.

 ### What sugar should we use for adding multiple systems at once?